What is the Difference Between Temporary and Permanent Custody?

 A temporary custody order establishes a court ordered or approved arrangement, so the parents have a set plan in place for custody.
 Once a party has filed for custody, it can take weeks or months before the parties, attorneys and the court are ready to hear the case.
 During that time, the parties may have difficulty agreeing on a schedule for the child to visit each parent.
 A temporary order is useful when the parents are unable to agree on visitation but not able to have a full custody hearing due to time and preparation needed to prepare for a permanent custody hearing.

 The scope of a temporary order can range from anything to creating a schedule for the parties to follow, preventing one parent from withholding the child from the other, preventing a party from moving with the child, and even protect the child from an unsafe environment with one parent.
 Call now to speak to an experienced, knowledgeable, caring attorney about your temporary custody options.

 To get a temporary custody order, normally, one of the parties must first file a complaint for custody, or motion to modify custody, before the court will become involved in making a temporary custody determination.
 In some circumstances, a criminal charge or domestic violence protection order can set restrictions and qualifications on the ability of a parent to see the child.
-The experienced and knowledgeable Wilmington NC family law attorneys at Speaks Law Firm can advise you on how to obtain or modify a temporary custody order based on your circumstances.
+The experienced and knowledgeable North Carolina child visitation lawyers at Speaks Law Firm can advise you on how to obtain or modify a temporary custody order based on your circumstances.

 Clients often want to know if the temporary custody order expires after a certain period of time.
 The intent of a temporary order is generally meant to be just that, lasting only a short period of time.
 The reasons for using a temporary custody court vary.
 For example, a court may be waiting until the parties are ready to have a full trial with witnesses and other evidence or the court may have required one or both of the parties to do specific tasks before they return for another hearing.